Dog Only Has One Testicle: Cryptorchidism in Dogs

 The best step you can take is to have your dog evaluated by a veterinarian and follow their guidance, which usually involves neutering to protect your pet’s health.

-With prompt care and responsible management, dogs with this condition can go on to live happy, healthy lives.
+With immediate care and responsible management, dogs with this condition can go on to live happy, healthy lives.